 Microsoft Corp.
 (MSFT)

-Best stocks to buy for a starter portfolio:
+9 of the best stocks for a starter stock portfolio:

 — Alphabet Inc. (GOOG, GOOGL)